mikecamilleri/tilde/docs/0-general-requirements-and-architecture.md

 ### External Interfaces

 The _core_ has two primary interfaces: the User API and the Gateway API.
-The User API will be a GraphQL API and will allow for the configuration and control of the _core_, _gateways_, and _devices_.
+The User API will be an HTTP REST API and will allow for the configuration and control of the _core_, _gateways_, and _devices_.
 The User API should be the only way the users need to interact with the system.
 The Gateway API will implement AMQP and communicate with _gateways_ via the _message broker_.

 ### Internal Devices